-If Oman is your first stop in a trip around the region, Qatar-based operator Ooredoo is also worth looking into.
-It has better roaming deals with providers in neighboring countries than Omantel.
+Even so, if you expect to use a fair amount of data or Oman is your first stop in a trip around the region, Qatar-based operator Ooredoo is your best bet.
+Its tourist SIM offers more data than Omantel, and it has better roaming pricing in neighboring countries as well.

 Omantel, Ooredoo, and reseller Renna all have 24-hour booths in the arrivals hall at Muscat’s international airport, making it easy to buy a SIM card even before you’ve really set foot in the country.

 To sign up, you’ll need your passport and a method of payment.
-I wasn’t asked for a local address, though have heard that it’s sometimes required.
+I wasn’t asked for a local address, though I’ve heard it’s sometimes required.
 If so, your hotel details should work just fine.

 The staff member spoke perfect English and took care of everything, entering my information and taking a photo of my passport on a tablet.
 I paid cash, though international credit cards are also accepted.

-I signed up for the Tourist Pack, which offered 2GB of data, 50 domestic minutes and texts, plus free WhatsApp usage.
+At the time I visited, Omnatel and Ooredoo had quite similar offerings for visitors.
+I signed up for Omantel’s Tourist Pack, which offered 2GB of data, 50 domestic minutes and texts, plus free WhatsApp usage.
 Valid for 10 days, the pack cost OMR 5 ($13).

-That was enough data for my five days in the country, but if you need more, there are several options to add it via “My Way” prepaid packs.
+That was enough for my five days in the country, but if you need more, there are several options to add it via “Hayyak” prepaid packs.
 Details as follows:

-Ooredoo has better-value roaming packages, offering a one-day pass for OMR 4 that gives 1GB of data in the GCC, and a 1GB, one-week worldwide pass for OMR 15.
+Ooredoo also has better-value roaming packages, offering a one-day pass for OMR 4 that gives 1GB of data in the GCC, a three-day 2GB pass for OMR 6, or a one-week 3GB pass for OMR 10.